 So, numerical simulation is pretty much the only way to study groups of 3 or more bodies.

-Popular applications of N-body codes include astronomy and chemistry.
+Popular applications of N-body codes include:

-Note that, for N bodies, there are on the order of N^2 forces, denoted $O(N^2)$.
+- astronomy (e.g., galaxy formation, cosmology); - chemistry (e.g., protein folding, molecular dynamics).
+Note that, for N bodies, there are on the order of N2 forces, denoted O(N2).

 N Bodies